Icenium/icenium-cli/README.md

-Command-Line Interface for Telerik AppBuilder by Progress
+Command-Line Interface for Progress Telerik AppBuilder
 ===========

 *Build and publish cross-platform hybrid or native apps using a single pure HTML5, CSS, and JavaScript code base*

 [![AppBuilder](https://raw.github.com/Icenium/icenium-cli/release/ab-logo.png "AppBuilder")](http://www.telerik.com/appbuilder "The AppBuilder web site")

-**Leverage the cloud capabilities of the Telerik Platform and Telerik AppBuilder from the command line**
+**Leverage the cloud capabilities of the Progress Telerik Platform and Progress Telerik Platform AppBuilder from the command line**

 The AppBuilder CLI lets you build, test, deploy, and publish cross-platform hybrid and native mobile apps for iOS, Android and Windows Phone from your favorite IDE or code editor.
 You can develop your projects locally from the convenience of your preferred code editor and run the command-line to test, build, deploy in the simulator or on devices, and publish your applications to the App Store, Google Play or Windows Phone Store.